bharathsandepogu01/Entry_Management_Software/README.md

   3. All the required details must be filled in the form.

 ## Note
-  As this application using third party service for sending SMS,we need to add user phone number as a test number in nexmo dashboard         inorder to send it to user.
+  As this application using third party service for sending SMS,we need to configure apikey, apisecret in web application to use there       service and add user phone number as a test number in nexmo dashboard inorder to send SMS to user.